frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ====  ======
 ```

 So what's happened?
-We set textual representation of the number "3" to be a missing value.
-It was done only for the presentational purpose because it's definitely not a missing value.
+We set the textual representation of the number "3" to be a missing value.
+It was done only for presentational purposes because it's definitely not a missing value.
 On the other hand, it demonstrated how metadata can be used.

 ## Extracting Package